maketadickson/retail_sales_customer_analytics/README.md

 ORDER BY 3 DESC;
 ```

-**16: Which cities have more than one customer who signed up
+**Task 16: Which cities have more than one customer who signed up
 within the last 180 days of the latest signup date?**

 ```sql